Icinga/icinga2/doc/20-library-reference.md

 log(severity, facility, value)  | Writes a message to the log. `severity` can be one of `LogDebug`, `LogNotice`, `LogInformation`, `LogWarning`, and `LogCritical`.
-Non-string values are converted to a JSON string. typeof(value)                   | Returns the type object for a value. get_time()                      | Returns the current UNIX timestamp. exit(integer)                   | Terminates the application.
+Non-string values are converted to a JSON string. typeof(value)                   | Returns the type object for a value. get_time()                      | Returns the current UNIX timestamp. parse_performance_data(pd)      | Parses a performance data string and returns an array describing the values. exit(integer)                   | Terminates the application.

 ## <a id="object-accessor-functions"></a> Object Accessor Functions